cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 --- abstract

-This document describes the OPAQUE protocol, a secure asymmetric password authenticated key exchange (aPAKE) that supports mutual authentication in a client-server setting without reliance on PKI and with security against pre-computation attacks upon server compromise.
+This document describes the OPAQUE protocol, a secure asymmetric password-authenticated key exchange (aPAKE) that supports mutual authentication in a client-server setting without reliance on PKI and with security against pre-computation attacks upon server compromise.
 In addition, the protocol provides forward secrecy and the ability to